Azure-Samples/MachineLearningSamples-TwitterSentimentPrediction/docs/deliverable_docs/Step_By_Step_Tutorial.md

 #### Model Creation
 Once the word vectors have been generated using either of the SSWE or Word2vec algorithm, the next step is to train the classification models to predict actual sentiment polarity.
 However, before the actual training of the models the word level vectors have to be converted into sentence level vectors.
 The sentence level vectors are generated in two steps.
 In the first step, vectors of all the constituent words of a sentence are stacked up to get a matrix of size __maxsequencelength*embeddingdimension__.
 In the next step, min max and average operations are performed on each of the column of this matrix, hence resulting into a vector of size __3__ * __embeddingdimension__ for each of the sentence.

 This vector representation of sentences is given as input to the training classifiers.
-For this purpose of this tutorial, we demonstrate that how these sentence vectors can be used as input by simple linear models like Logistic Regression (using a single layer neural network in Keras) or the gradient boosting model based on sklearn.
+For this purpose of this sample, we demonstrate that how these sentence vectors can be used as input by simple linear models like Logistic Regression (using a single layer neural network in Keras) or the gradient boosting model based on sklearn.
 We have used 3-fold cross-validation in each of the notebook to select the best model.
 More details can be found in the individual notebooks in the [directory](./Code/02_Modeling/02_ModelCreation).

 We apply the two types of features: Word2Vec and SSWE into two models: GBM model and Logistic regression model.
 Therefore we have four models to compare.